Try them as a family or form a group with friends on-line and share your ideas and creations as they unfold.

 3 Kolobok: This challenge is for you to make Kolobok (Russian biscuits) and a background for them to roll down, and then retell the story with origami nested dolls depicting the characters.

-The Kolobok is the Russian version of ‘The Gingerbread Man’ (or perhaps the ‘The Gingerbread Man’ is our version of ‘The Kolobok’) and you can hear our version of the story HERE!
+The Kolobok is the Russian version of ‘The Gingerbread Man’ (or perhaps the ‘The Gingerbread Man’ is our version of ‘The Kolobok’).
+Here's Dez's version of the story...

 You will need...